Jordan-Dennis/Miyake/To Do's.md

 In the main scope I plan to run `profile_gradients` using the afore constructed equilibrium position.
 This will prevent that repetition.
 I still need to run the burn in period, which can also be passed as `u0` whereas I will use `steady_state` to represent the already burnt in position.

 I need to resume from testing the `profile_gradients` function.
 I think that the solver will have no impact on the gradient.
 I am more interested in seeing if I should foward autodiff for python.

+If this is the case should I do it inn a separate script?
+There will be common elements but not the ones that I m thinking.
+I read to fix the naming conventions and this should be a priority.

+So something is going wrong.
+Either in the solution to the ODE or in the underlying model